alexs2112/MonoRogue/Roadmap.md

         * Write "Blue Man" or whatever instead of player in main interface/creature screen
       * Enable/Disable animations here
       * Save these settings, redo saving settings to use json
-    * Pretty up the window resize screen.
-Increase screen resolution options but limit it on detected screen size
     * Let the start screen go to settings and help screens
     * Actual game over screen